jacebenson/cedar/docs/docs/cli-commands.md

 yarn redwood generate component <name>
 ```

-Redwood loves function components and makes extensive use of React Hooks, which are only enabled in function components.
+Cedar loves function components and makes extensive use of React Hooks, which are only enabled in function components.

 | Arguments & Options  | Description                                                                          |
 | -------------------- | ------------------------------------------------------------------------------------ |